May 16, 2023

 Strength training is the best way to improve the end result of weight loss.

 While it may not burn as many calories per minute as running, it builds muscle mass.
+Classic strength training exercises such as weight lifting and other forms of weight training are highly effective for muscle building, as they target multiple muscle groups at once for comprehensive fitness benefits.
 This is an important way of changing how you look (if you’re training to improve your physique) – but also makes you stronger and more injury-resilient.

 Building muscle mass isn’t just for vanity.
 Remember that, instead of just looking good on the beach, muscles are there to move your joints.
 They stabilize them and help you move, keeping you pain-free for longer and becoming even more important as you age.